forcedotcom/mobile-ui-elements/README.md

 	Supported attributes include:
 	- All attributes of `force-sobject-layout` element.
 	- `fieldlist`: (Optional) Default: All fields on the layout.
-Comma separated list of fields that should be displayed for the record.
+A list of fields that should be displayed for the record.
     - `fieldlabels`: (Optional) Default: Actual field labels.
-Comma separated list of labels for fields provided in fieldlist attribute.
+A list of labels for fields provided in fieldlist attribute.
 The order of labels should be same as the order of fields in the fieldlist attribute.

 	Example: